 - a.
-3m2 in display area in areas zoned as living environments under Whangarei District plan, or - b.
-2m2 in display area in areas zoned as the open space environment under Whangarei District plan, or - c.
-6m2 in display area in all other zoned environments under Whangarei District plan.
+3m2 in display area in areas zoned as Living Environments under the Whangārei district plan, or - 2m2 in display area in areas zoned as the open space environment under the Whangārei District plan, or c.
+6m2 in display area in all other zoned Environments under the Whangārei District plan.